What Is the Return on Investment When Betting on Sports?

 Say you place three bets on Sunday, betting $100 on each of the contests.
 Now, understand that you most likely lost at least $60 simply by placing these bets because of fees.
 If you win on two of those games (with odds and payouts the same in each game for this example), you would win $100, but you lost $60 in fees.
 That leaves you with an ROI of $40/$300, which is 13.3%.
 Not bad, but that may not do much more than pay for your drinks at the bar.

-However, it is a big improvement over what a person will likely gain investing in stocks.
+However, it is a big improvement over what a person will likely gain by investing in stocks.
 The average stock increases in value of no more than 1% in a week’s period of time.
 If you took that same $300 and bought 30 shares of a stock at $10 each and saw a 1% change, you would earn $3.
 Your investment in gambling would be far superior.

 Now take the same scenario, but with five bets placed.
 If you win three, your winnings would be $100, but you would pay $100 in fees (5 games x $20 per game), giving you an ROI of 0.
 See how even in winning you can walk away with nothing?

-Where you start to earn real money is when you are reaching around 53% win rate or better over an extended period.
-A person winning as much as 55% of their bets will earn as significant amount of money and get a far greater return on their investment than a person who invested the same amount in the stock market.
+Where you start to earn real money is when you are reaching around a 53% win rate or better over an extended period.
+A person winning as much as 55% of their bets will earn a significant amount of money and get a far greater return on their investment than a person who invested the same amount in the stock market.
 That’s a pretty sizable amount of return that happens almost immediately.
 It’s why many get involved in gambling over other investment opportunities.

 In contrast, most people are extremely knowledgeable about at least one sport.
 They could tell you a great deal about what is going on in the NFL, college basketball, or the NHL.
 They could tell you who’s hot, how injuries are affecting a team, and what success a team will have against their opponent for that night.
-That’s golden information for a person who places good wagers.
+That’s golden information for a person who wagers.

 There is a greater risk.
 There is no doubt about that.
 Very rarely does a person buy stock in something and that stock goes completely belly up.
 That means that, no matter what, the chances are 99% that they will still have some money even if the stock tanks.

 That is not true of your bet.
 If your team loses, you lose it all.
-It’s an all or nothing scenario.
+It’s an all-or-nothing scenario.
 However, the return is much greater as well.
 Most people will invest in a stock that will increase by 10 or 20% at most.
 If they invest $1000, by the end of the year they may have $1200 per share in that stock.
 That’s good money, but not a real big return.